billuo/godot-docs/tutorials/scripting/gdextension/gdextension_interface_json_file.rst

 - ``parent``: The optional name of another handle type, if this handle type is the const or uninitialized version of the parent type.
 This only makes sense if either ``is_const`` or ``is_uninitialized`` is true.

-Handles are the size of pointers on the given architecture (so, 64-bit on x86_64 and 32-bit on x86_32, for example).
+Handles are of the size of pointers on the given architecture (so, 64-bit on x86_64 and 32-bit on x86_32, for example).

 Example